complexlogic/rsgain/README.md

  rsgain custom -a -s i file1.mp3 file2.mp3 file3.mp3
  ```
 Run `rsgain custom -h` for a full list of available options

+### MusicBrainz Picard Plugin
+[MusicBrainz Picard](https://picard.musicbrainz.org/) is a free, cross-platform music tagging application.
+Picard features a robust plugin ecosystem that greatly extends its functionality. rsgain serves as the backend for the ReplayGain 2.0 plugin, which is available from the official plugins repository.
+Users that prefer a graphical interface over a command line interface can use this plugin to scan their music library.

+To install the plugin, navigate to the Options menu in Picard.
+Select "Plugins" in the sidebar, then find "ReplayGain 2.0" and click the download button.
+The plugin itself does not include rsgain; you'll still need to download and install rsgain separately per the [Installation](#installation) section for your chosen platform.

+You need to set the path to rsgain in the plugin settings.
+This field is pre-populated with the `rsgain` command.
+On Unix platforms, programs are typically installed into a directory that's already in your `PATH`, so no further action is necessary in that case.
+On Windows, you will need to either manually add the folder containing rsgain to your `Path` as per the installation instructions, or use the exact path to `rsgain.exe` in the plugin settings.

+To use the plugin, add files to Picard and associate them with a release (so the files are in the right window).
+The plugin can scan albums or individual tracks.
+Select one or more albums of tracks, then right click and select "Plugins->Calculate ReplayGain" from the context menu.
+This calculates the ReplayGain information for the selected items, but does not tag the files.
+The new tags are available for viewing in the metadata window at the bottom.
+Click the save button to write the new tags to file.

 ## Design Philosophy
 This section provides a brief overview of modern audio theories, how they influenced the design of rsgain, and how rsgain differs from other popular ReplayGain scanners.